Azeirah/K70-RGB-shader-animations/readme.md

 4. Run `npm install` in this directory
 5. Add `bookmarklet.min.js` as a bookmarklet on your browser.
 For firefox, you'll need to edit an option, see below

 Firefox configuration.
 There's a small issue with firefox and websockets on bookmarklets.
-This can easily be resolved by going to about:config, and toggling network.websocket.allInsecureFromHTTPS to true.
+This can easily be resolved by going to about:config, and toggling `network.websocket.allowInsecureFromHTTPS` to true.

 # 2. creating animations